We lead a determined

 Maggie Morrison

-Maggie is looking forward to engaging with the Concordia community in educational initiatives, through workshops and social media that aim to connect people, place, and food.
+Maggie enjoys engaging with the Concordia community in educational initiatives, through workshops and social media that aim to connect people, place, and food.

 The Board